-Delivery and Transportation

-2 00 Delivery and Transportation 2 01 Delivery and set forth in the Order are estimates and not guarantees, and are based upon conditions at the time such estimate is given.
+c) the right to withhold all services which would otherwise be required to be provided by FARO pursuant to the Warranties set out in Section 4 00 hereof, d) the right to pursuant software license agreement with Purchaser and e) the right to pursua any other available remedy, including without limitation suing to collect any remaining balance of the Purchase Price (i.e., accelerate the payment of the Purchase Price (i - Delivery and Transportation - 2 00 2 01 - 2 00 Delivery and Transportation 2 01 Delivery dates set forth in the Order are estimates and not guarantees, and are based upon conditions at the time such estimate is given.
 2 02 FARO shall not be liable for any loss or damage, whether direct, indirect or consequential, resulting from delivery of Product past the estimated delivery date.
-If Product is not delivered within 80 days of the estimated delivery date, Purchaser's sole remedy shall be to cancel the Order and to recover from FARO, without interast or penalty, the amount of the down payment or deposit and any other part of the Purchase Price which has been paid by Purchaser.
-Notwithstanding the foregoing, such right of cancellation shall not estimated delivery dates by the length of such delay.
-Majeure Event (as defined in Section 9.01).
+If Product is not delivered within 90 days of the estimated delivery date, Purchaser's sole remedy shall be to cancel the Order and to recover from FARO, without interest or penalty, the amount of the down payment or deposit and any other part of the Purchase Price which has been paid by Purchaser.
+Norwithstanding the foregoing, such right of cancellation shall not extend to situations where delayed delivery is due to a Force Majeure Event (as defined in Section 9.01).
 Any delays resulting from a Force Majeure Event shall extend estimated delivery dates by the length of such delay.

-203 If there is a shortage of Product. excessive demand for Product or any other reason for which FARO is unable to supply the full amount of Product specified in Purchaser's Order, FARO reserves the right to allocate its available supply of Product among its customers and distributors.
-The allocation of Product shall be in such a manner and in such amounts as FARO determines in its provide the purchase.
+2 03 If there is a shortage of Product, excessive demand for Product or any other hard.
+It is nable to supply the full amount of Product specified in Purchaser's Order, FARO reserves the right to allocate its available supply of Product among its customers and distributors.
+The allocation of Product shall be in such a manner and in such amounts as FARO determines in its - sole discretion